altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - rpivMap:<pivId> <str> [DISK]: maps the id of an uploaded piv to the id of its local counterpart
 - startTaggingModal (boolean): used to determine blue popup to start tagging on LocalView
 - swiped(Local|Uploaded) (boolean): controls the swipable tag list on LocalView/UploadedView
+- tagFilter(Local|Uploaded) <str>: value of filter of tagging modal in LocalView/UploadedView
 - taggedPivCount(Local|Uploaded) (int): shows how many pivs are tagged with the current tag on LocalView/UploadedView
 - tagMap:<assetId|pivId> (bool): if set, it means that this piv (whether local or uploaded) is tagged with the current tag
 - tags [<string>, ...]: list of tags relevant to the current query, brought from the server